Determine Your Cost of Attendance

 Determine Your Financial Aid Award

-Your actual financial aid award can be found by accessing your account through myPlymouth.
-For more specific information about the various types of aid, please see the following: Federal/State Grants, Scholarships, Undergraduate Loans or Student Employment.
+You will be notified of your financial aid eligibility.
+For more specific information about the various types of aid, please see the following:

-Please remember that Federal Work Study will not be applied to your bill.
-When awarded Federal Work Study, the amount reflected indicates your maximum earnings eligibility; this does not guarantee you a job.
+(1) Please remember that Federal Work Study awards will not be applied to your bill.
+When awarded Federal Work Study, the amount reflected indicates your maximum earnings eligibility; this does not guarantee a job.
 Students are responsible for securing a job on campus and will receive pay checks every two weeks for hours actually worked.
-Federal Work Study cannot be used as a credit to your tuition bill.

 Options for Funding Your Education

-Once you have determined your Cost of Attendance (COA) and subtracted your student awarded aid (except Federal Work-Study and any associated loan fees) the following options may be considered to fund your COA for the academic year:
+Once you have determined your Cost of Attendance and subtracted your financial aid award (except Federal Work-Study and any associated loan fees) the following options may be considered to fund your costs for the academic year:

 - Option 1: Family and other resources from savings, work, outside scholarships, etc